Terminating an engagement on the chartered accountant's initiative: 2026 template and guide

 What legal framework governs termination on the chartered accountant's initiative?#

-The chartered accountant is not an ordinary service provider: they exercise a regulated profession governed by Ordinance n° 45-2138 of 19 September 1945, supplemented by decree n° 2012-432 of 30 March 2012 on the conditions of practice and by the OEC Code of Conduct annexed to decree n° 2007-1387 of 27 September 2007.
+The chartered accountant is not an ordinary service provider: they exercise a regulated profession governed by Ordinance n° 45-2138 of 19 September 1945, supplemented by decree n° 2012-432 of 30 March 2012 on the conditions of practice, whose articles 141 to 169 form the code of conduct in force (decree n° 2007-1387 of 27 September 2007 has been repealed since 1 April 2012).

 Three principles shape the ability to terminate an engagement: